AnacondaRecipes/tensorflow_recipes/testing/README.md

     cd tensorflow
     git checkout v1.14.0

-* Use the `run_test.sh` script in this directory to run the tests in in the activated environment: cp ../run_tests.sh conda activate tf_test
+* Use the `run_tests.sh` script in this directory to run the tests in in the activated environment: cp ../run_tests.sh conda activate tf_test
     ./run_tests.sh

+To test the GPU packages use the above instructions but create an environment with a gpu variant and use the `run_gpu_tests.sh` script.